What is your child’s potty personality?

 Also, don’t be afraid to change potty seats if it isn’t working out.
 Memory Mason, of Atlanta, Ga., used one potty seat for her son, who is now 8, but has purchased a different model entirely for her 2-year-old daughter.

 “My 8-year-old felt unstable on the toilet adapter potty chair he used, so I now have one that’s lower to the ground and, as a bonus, is small enough to be portable,” says Mason.

 Stability is one of the top tips cited by both Dr. McVittie and Parpia, particularly when a child is transitioning to the big toilet.
 A stool is a great thing to have around for this transition.
-It helps with climbing up, supports little feet when they’re sitting on the potty and can help them reach the sink when they’re done.
+It helps with climbing up, supports little feet when they’re sitting on the potty and can help your child reach the sink when she's done.

 Remember, the ultimate goal is to show your child how to go to the bathroom alone so you don’t have to drop everything every time he or she announces: “I have to go!”
 The easier the potty chair or seat is to use, the more quickly that goal will be reached.